 Sustainable Partnerships

-Sustainable partnerships are an essential step towards reducing the environmental impact of the freight forwarding industry.
-Collaborating with sustainable suppliers and customers, implementing environmental criteria for supplier selection, and working together to reduce carbon emissions across the supply chain are critical steps.
+Sustainable partnerships are an essential step towards reducing the freight forwarding industry’s environmental impact.
+Critical steps include collaborating with sustainable suppliers and customers, implementing environmental criteria for supplier selection, and reducing carbon emissions across the supply chain.

 Carbon Offsetting